dennexequiel/dennexequiel/README.md

 ## >Hello There!_
 I'm Denn Agustin, a Full Stack Software Engineer who loves coffee, music, poetry, software development, and anime ツ 🤍.

-I'm fueled by my core values — consistency, good humor, perseverance, respect, and commitment.
+I'm fueled by my core values—consistency, good humor, perseverance, respect, and commitment.
 I am a learner, continuously expanding my knowledge, and eager to build myself more personally and professionally.

 Additionally, I believe that working smarter is the key to success, and purpose fuels passion.